 Side effects of atypical antidepressants

 Mirtazapine is generally taken before bed because it can make you sleepy.
-Like bupropion, mirtazapine may help counter sexual side effects caused by another antidepressant.
-Side effects can include:
+Additional side effects, among others, may include:

-Nefazodone may help ease anxiety as well as depression.
-Nefazodone can make you sleepy.
+Nefazodone may help ease anxiety as well as depression, but it can make you sleepy.
 It seems less likely to cause sexual side effects than do some other antidepressants.
-Side effects can include:
+Additional side effects, among others, may include:

-Trazodone is a weak antidepressant that causes sleepiness and can help with anxiety.
+Trazodone causes sleepiness and can help with anxiety.
 Like mirtazapine, it's usually taken at bedtime.
-It may be prescribed along with other antidepressants to help with sleep.
-Side effects can include:
+It may be prescribed alone or along with other antidepressants to help with sleep.
+Additional side effects, among others, may include:

-Other things to think about before you take an atypical antidepressant include:
+Other issues to discuss with your doctor before you take an atypical antidepressant include:

 Suicide risk and antidepressants